Public Records (Scotland) Act

 The RMP defines NHS Orkney's Action Plan for improving the quality, availability and effective use of records in NHS Orkney and provides a strategic framework for all records management activities.

 This Plan is to be reviewed and updated annually, or sooner depending on changes in legislation.
-Reports will be submitted annually to the Information Governance Group.
+Reports will be submitted to the Digital and Information Operations Group.

 Agreed by